Call for Papers 2016

 C19: 2016 will once again feature a series of seminars, which were introduced at the 2014 conference in Chapel Hill.
 Seminars will provide participants the opportunity for a collaborative conversation around a particular topic.
 Each seminar will be capped at 15 participants and will be run by a leader with expertise in the topic.
 Each participant will submit a five-page position paper before the conference to be read in advance by the other participants; time in the seminar itself will be reserved for discussion.
 Seminar participants will be listed in the program.
 Topics will be announced shortly.
 Participation as both a presenter and seminar participant will be allowed only as space permits.

 Proposals will be due on Sept.
 1, 2015.
-Information about submitting is forthcoming.
+For submission information visit our conference website.